prosyslab/flip/Java/README.md

 ```
 ├─ README.md                        <- The top-level README (this file)
 |
-├─ Dockerfile                       <- Dockerfile for Flip
+├─ Dockerfile                       <- Dockerfile for Flex
 |
 ├─ patch                            <- Patch files for the compilation
 |
-├─ flip                             <- Our implementation of Flip
+├─ flex                             <- Our implementation of Flex
 |
-├─ flip_result                      <- Our experimental data
+├─ flex_result                      <- Our experimental data
 |
 └─ scripts                          <- Scripts for reproducing our experiments
 ```